ZacharyEspiritu/zacharyespiritu.github.io/calendar.md

 card_color: "#4990E2"
 ---

-# Note
+# Notes

+This calendar is in *beta*---I've tried my best to make sure it accurately reflects my availability, though for one reason or another something might be missing.
+Apologies in advance!

-This calendar is only viewable if you are logged into a Brown University Google account.
-Please don't distribute---thanks!
+Also, the calendar is only viewable if you are logged into a Brown University Google account.
+(Please don't distribute---thanks!)

 # Calendar